rheiland/pc4learning/README.md

 cd pc4learning/src
 make

-# copy whichever ones you want to test
+# move the executables into the root folder
-cp biorobots ..
+mv biorobots ..
-cp celltypes ..
+mv celltypes ..
-cp pred_prey ..
+mv pred_prey ..
+mv interactions ..

 # Change directory to the root dir and run the GUI from there
 cd ..